RedEyed-Archive/srd35-md/book_src/Legal.md

-OPEN GAME LICENSE Version 1.0a
+## Open Game License, Version 1.0a